 Resources for Virtual Seders

 2 for Seder in 2021 may be virtual or in-person, depending on your personal vaccine status and local regulations.
-This page gives you many tips and suggestions to make this special Seder engaging, fun and meaningful.
+Scroll down to see tips and suggestions and make this special Seder engaging, fun and meaningful!

 2020 Article in the Pittsburgh Jewish Chronicle about Virtual Seders and 2 for Seder